The Hon. Vipin Narang

 His research interests include nuclear proliferation and strategy, South Asian security, and general security studies.

-Dr. Narang’s work has been published in several journals including International Security, Journal of Conflict Resolution, and International Organization.
-His book Nuclear Strategy in the Modern Era was published in 2014.
+Dr. Narang’s work has been published in several journals including International Security, the Journal of Conflict Resolution, and International Organization.
+He is the author of two books: Nuclear Strategy in the Modern Era (2014) and Seeking the Bomb: Strategies of Nuclear Proliferation (2022).
+He co-edited, along with Scott Sagan, The Fragile Balance of Terror: Deterrence in the New Nuclear Age (2023).

 He received his Ph.D. from the Department of Government, Harvard University in 2010, where he was awarded the Edward M. Chase Prize for the best dissertation in International Relations.
 He holds a B.S. and M.S. in Chemical Engineering with distinction from Stanford University and an M. Phil with Distinction in International Relations from Balliol College, Oxford University, where he studied on a Marshall Scholarship.